WildCodeSchool/2023-01-EN-Berlin-Remote2-CSSWorkshop/README.md

 ## Commit regularly

 Do not wait until you finish everything.
-Commit after evry step with a clear commit message that described which part you are done with.
+Commit after every step with a clear commit message that described which part you are done with.

 ## Push after you are done